-Red Flag-Alaska 23-3 endex video
+RED FLAG-ALASKA 23-3 endex video

-Members from the U.S. Air Force, U.S. Navy, U.S. Marine Corps and Royal Australian Air Force participated in Red Flag-Alaska 23-3 at Eielson Air Force Base, Alaska, Aug.
-10-25.
-Red Flag exercises are focused on improving the combat readiness of U.S. and international forces by providing training for units preparing for air and space expeditionary force tasking.
+Members from the U.S. Air Force, U.S. Navy, U.S. Marines and Royal Australian Air Force participated in Red Flag-Alaska 23-3 at Eielson Air Force Base, Alaska, Aug.
+14-25, 2023.
+This exercise provides unique opportunities to integrate various forces into joint, coalition and multilateral training from simulated forward operating bases.
 (U.S. Air Force video by Staff Sgt.
 Suzie Plotnikov)

 |Date Taken: